-The LINCS program is implemented in two parts: pilot phase 1 (FY 2010) and the continuation of the program production phase 2.
+The LINCS program is implemented in two parts: pilot phase 1 (FY 2010) and the continuation of the program in production phase 2.
 This part of the program consists primarily of LINCS Data and Signature Generation Centers.
 Phase 2 will also synergize with the efforts of the NIH Big Data to Knowledge (BD2K) initiative through the BD2K-LINCS Data Integration and Coordination Center.

 LINCS Production Phase 2

 LINCS Data and Signature Generation Centers

-The LINCS Data and Signature Generation Centers are six research centers.
-These centers are focused on high-throughput experiments that examine the changes that occur when a variety of different cell lines are exposed to perturbations.
+The LINCS Data and Signature Generation Centers are six research centers focused on high-throughput experiments that examine the changes that occur when a variety of different cell lines are exposed to perturbations.